 Although many dry-mix process have performed when subjected to mild freezing and thawing, dry-mix shotcrete’s is more subject to cold and thawing problems than wet-mix shotcrete’s.

 This is due to the difficulty in entering the air and creating an adequate air-void system in the dry-mix shotcrete.

 The ratio between compressive and flexural strength appears to be similar to that of conventional concrete.

-Relationships between water-cement ratio and strength also appear to follow the general pattern, with higher strength with lower water-to-cement ratio.
+Relationships between water-cement ratio and strength also appear to follow the general pattern with higher strength and lower water-to-cement ratio.

 The initial strength can be very high, reaching 7N/mm2 in 5 hours and 21N/mm2 in 24 hours.

 Fibers can be added to the shotcrete as a result of a product exhibiting significant load-carrying capacity after the first crack occurance.

 The relation of post-crack load capacity to load capacity in the first crack is defined as stiffness.

 The type, size, shape, and quantity of fibers determine the extent of this performance.

 The density and permeability can be excellent provided good practices are followed in the field.